pktgen/fgen/docs/guides/sample_app_ug/cndpfwd.rst

       -h             Display the help information

-To run the installed (``make install``) version of the application, please use the provided wrapper script rcndp in the tools directory which sets the LD_LIBRARY_PATH to the location where libraries are installed.
+To run the installed (``make install``) version of the application, please use the provided wrapper script rfgen in the tools directory which sets the LD_LIBRARY_PATH to the location where libraries are installed.

 .. code-block:: console

-    ./tools/rcndp cndpfwd -c /tmp/fwd.jsonc
+    ./tools/rfgen fgenfwd -c /tmp/fwd.jsonc

 Example configuration JSON file
 -------------------------------

-The configuration json file is located in the ``cndpfwd`` example sub-directory
+The configuration json file is located in the ``fgenfwd`` example sub-directory

 .. code-block:: console